 So, even a tiny leak, as small as 0.020 of an inch can:

 - Degrade engine performance

 - Turn on your Check Engine light

-A vacuum leak is downstream of the device that measures the incoming air; the mass airflow (MAF) sensor.
-So, This means the engine actually ingests more air than is getting measured.
-As a result, the computer gets an erroneous low reading.
-That raises the normal 14.7:1 air-to-gasoline ratio; causing the engine to run leaner than it would in normal operation.
-Finally, The engine computer dithers the mixture ratio back and forth several times per second in the vicinity of 14.7:1.
+A vacuum leak is downstream of the device; that measures the incoming air the mass airflow (MAF) sensor.
+So, this means the engine actually ingests more air, than is getting measured.
+Consequently, the computer gets an erroneous low reading.
+As a result, that raises the normal 14.7:1 air-to-gasoline ratio; causing the engine to run leaner than it would in normal operation.
+Finally, the engine computer dithers the mixture ratio; back and forth several times per second in the vicinity of 14.7:1.

-Well, it will quickly detect the extra air; and in response the computer will richen up the mixture.
-It’s a self-correcting; closed-loop system.
-Unfortunately, the leak may cause the nearest cylinder to run leaner than the others.
-The (ECM) will indeed richen up the overall mix; in an attempt to bring the excess oxygen in the exhaust back to the appropriate low level.
+Well, it will quickly detect the extra air and in response the computer will, richen up the mixture.
+Because, it’s a self-correcting closed-loop system.
+Unfortunately, the leak may cause the nearest cylinder, to run leaner than the others.
+The (ECM) will indeed richen up the overall mix; in an attempt to bring the excess oxygen in the exhaust; back to the appropriate low level.